 Using a flat edge like a spatula, score the dough with diagonal strips about 3/4 inch wide.
 Push straight down into the dough, don’t drag through it.
 Mix the last egg and the milk in a small bowl, then use a pastry brush to spread some of the mixture across each sliced loaf.
 Sprinkle sesame seeds over the top.

-Bake the dough for 20 minutes.
+Bake the dough for 20 minute (Update: I have found that 19 minutes in my oven is actually the sweet spot for having dough that is baked enough to hold together for the next stage but soft enough to cut without crumbling.
+That one minute really does make the difference.
+You’ll need to experiment with your own oven to find the best time for you).
 Do the next steps quickly while the dough is still hot, but be gentle as the loaves will be brittle.
 Remove the dough from the oven, then using a narrow bladed knife, cut along your score marks with an up and down motion, and then bring the knife down as you get to the edge.
 Run the knife through a second time to cut completely through to the bottom.

 Allow the cut loaves to cool for about 10 minutes, then carefully loosen the cut pieces and separate them from each other a little.
+(This is where I regretted not having parchment paper because the egg wash sometimes glues the edges of the cookies to the pan and it’s harder to move them without breaking them.
+Obviously I made it work, but it just would have been easier.)
 Put them back into the oven for another 10-15 minutes, or until they have been toasted to a light golden brown.
 Remove from the oven and allow to cool on the pan.
-Paximadia will keep for a long time (assuming you allow them to last that long) if stored in an air tight container.
+Paximathia will keep for a long time (assuming you allow them to last that long) if stored in an air tight container.
 They can also be frozen for later eating.